 Recovery is not a one-step process, but rather a personal transformation that evolves in stages.
-From the early days of rehab to aftercare and sober housing, the programs at ARS provide a full array of integrated services to meet our clients’ needs:
+From the early days of rehab to aftercare a, the programs at ARS provide a full array of integrated services to meet our clients’ needs:

 Together, our facilities offer a network of treatment programs that allow our clients to transition easily from one phase of recovery to the next.
 Whether the client requires treatment for alcohol abuse, opiate dependency, prescription drug abuse, or an eating disorder, our core mission is to empower and aid our clients on their path to recovery.
 Our continuum of care includes:

 For many of our clients, detoxification is the launching point for recovery.
 Our facilities provide medical detox in a clinically supervised, structured environment.
 Clients come to our facilities seeking relief from the acute effects of drugs or alcohol.
 Our physician-prescribed and monitored detox programs make the cleansing process safer and more comfortable.
 As a leader in medically managed detox, we offer:

 In addition to the medical services we provide, we also give clients the support and encouragement they need to get through this difficult stage in recovery.
 With greater mental clarity and renewed physical energy, our clients are ready to advance to the next stage of treatment.